malte-koenig/BachelorThesis/README.md

 Some additional Genre assignments were done manually Further information about publication dates were obtained from the Website of the [Million Song Dataset](http://millionsongdataset.com/sites/default/files/AdditionalFiles/tracks_per_year.txt)

-The resulting enriched lyrical Dataset 'songs' was used for Word Embeddings Training and LDA Topic Modeling
+The resulting enriched lyrical Dataset 'songs_enriched' was used for Word Embeddings Training and LDA Topic Modeling

 ## Word Embeddings Training